bxdoan/bxdoan/README.md

 <div align="center">

-> Forgetting is like a wound.
-The wound may heal, but it has already left a scar.
+> There are no regrets.
+If one can be proud of one’s life, one should not wish for another chance.

-> — Monkey D Luffy —
+> — Saber —

 </div>